Turbo Takeaways

 At this point, you may be wondering, “How much money do I need to retire?”
 The short answer is, “It depends” because there are several approaches that are available for you to use.
 Here are three ways to estimate the savings you’ll need.

-Use The 4% Rule For Account Withdrawals
+1. Follow The 4% Rule For Account Withdrawals

-The 4% rule is a framework that works under the theory that you can safely withdraw 4% of your portfolio’s value at the end of the prior year, consistently each year, starting right from the first year of your retirement on through to your last.
-If you spend money wisely and keep your subsequent withdrawals consistent with the 4% withdrawal rate, you shouldn’t run out of money.
+The 4% rule for retirement withdrawals is a framework that helps determine a sustainable financial strategy.
+It suggests that you can safely withdraw 4% of your portfolio’s value at the end of the prior year and continue withdrawing that amount annually, starting from your first year of retirement through to your last.

-The idea of the 4% rule is that your after-tax investment earnings and capital appreciation in a balanced “moderate-risk” portfolio of stock and bond investments should provide sufficient growth over the long term to allow your retirement and general investment and savings accounts to not only stay ahead of inflation but also maintain enough of their value to meet all of your future annual withdrawals, in perpetuity.
-To find how much you need to save to get started, a good rule of thumb is to multiply your estimated annual spending by your estimated years in retirement.
+The idea of the 4% rule is that your after-tax investment earnings and capital appreciation in a balanced “moderate-risk” portfolio of stock and bond investments should provide sufficient growth over the long term.
+This allows your retirement and general investment and savings accounts to not only stay ahead of inflation but also retain enough of their value to meet all of your future annual withdrawals, in perpetuity.

-For example, if you need $50,000 in after-tax income annually throughout your retirement and you anticipate your retirement to be 20 years long, you’ll need to save up and invest an initial retirement savings of at least $1 million.
+For example, if you need $50,000 in after-tax income annually throughout your retirement, and you anticipate your retirement to be 20 years long, you’ll need to save up and invest an initial retirement savings of at least $1 million.

-Use Retirement Calculators
+2. Use Retirement Calculators

 Another easy way to estimate how much you need to retire is using an online retirement calculator.
 These calculators can estimate the retirement nest egg you’ll need based on your savings contributions, your long-term average inflation rate assumption, your long-term average investment returns, and other factors.
-Here’s a step-by-step guide to using one:

-- Fill out your annual pretax income, current retirement savings, monthly contributions, your other expected retirement income amounts, and your monthly retirement budget.
+• Enter your annual pretax income, current retirement savings, monthly contributions, your other expected retirement income amounts, and your monthly retirement budget.

-Seek Professional Financial Help
+3. Seek Professional Financial Help

 Brad Reichert, a financial expert and the founder and managing director of Reichert Asset Management LLC, offers this advice for retirement planning: